HobnobMancer/cazomevolve/README.md

 ## Build dendograms based upon CAZome compositions, and compare against the phylogenetic tree

 ## Map genome and CAZome distances onto a plot

+## Directories

+Below is a directory plan of this repository, followed by a brief overview of each directories role , to facilitate navigation through the repository.

+### **assets**

+Directory containing all files needed for the GitHub page, created for easy access to accompanying Jupyter notebooks.

+### **docs**

+Directory containing files to build documentation hosted at ReadTheDocs.

+### **notebooks**

+Directory containing all Jupyter notebooks, and html copies used for easier in-browser viewing via the GitHub pages.
+These notebooks include the data outputs from using `cfv_investigator`, how to use the package and how the package works.

+### **tests**

+Directory containing all `pytest` files for testing `pyrewton`, including subdirectories for test inputs and targets.
+Each module/submodule has its own specific test input and target subdirectory.

+### **cazomevolve**

+Directory containing all `pyrewton` program modules (including all submodules and Python scripts).
+<p>&nbsp;</p>

+## Modules

+_Please find more detailed documentation at for operation and troubleshooting at [Read the Docs](https://phd-project-scripts.readthedocs.io/en/latest/)_

+This is an overview of the functionalities of each module within `pyrewton`, as well as basics of operation.
+For more detailed documentation on the operation of each module and indiviudal Python scripts please see the documentation at [Read the Docs](https://phd-project-scripts.readthedocs.io/en/latest/)

+### **utilities**

+Contains all functions that are called from other Python scripts for building command-line parsers and loggers.
+Includes the submodule **file_io**, which contains functions that are called from other Python scripts for handling directories and files in `pyrewton`, including retrieving program inputs and creating output directories.

+### **ncbi**

+Modules that are involved in retrieving handling data from NCBI.
+This includes retrieval of genomic accession numbers and source organism taxonomic data.

+### **covariance**

+Modules that build the data set required for calculating the covariance, calculate the covariance of CAZy family annotations for all genomic accessions retrieved and taxonomic specific groups.